An evolving email exchange with my friend Doug.

 This goal is one of my favorites ever:

 - Topped perhaps by this one from my striker choice, Thierry Henry.
 One of the smartest, most technically gifted forwards in history.
 He has gotten a ton of love of course but honestly might still be underrated.

-Shifting gears, to penalty analytics: Why do goalkeepers dive when statistically they should remain closer to the middle of the goal?
+Shifting gears towards penalty analytics: Why do goalkeepers dive?
+When they should (statistically) remain in the middle of the goal?

 The academics analyzed 286 penalty kicks and found that 94 percent of the time the goalies dived to the right or the left — even though the chances of stopping the ball were highest when the goalie stayed in the center.

 Oh man, this could not be more up my alley.
 I'll try to restrain myself and keep the word count down.

 Your interpretation is correct - goalkeepers nearly always dive one way or another.
 Maybe some of it has to do with if they're right- or left-handed, the shooter's preferred foot, the weather... who knows.
 Scouting has gotten so good that the goalkeepers know going into the game who the shooter is, and what their preferences are.
 It's definitely more a mind game than anything else.